 Use in training and sport

-With the clock already configured, it's a matter of starting to train, don't you think?
-To do so, we must start the desired sport mode, and you have two options to do so.
-Pressing the lower left button you will enter the menu, where the first option that appears is "Start training".
+With the watch already configured, it's a matter of starting to train, don't you think?
+To do this we must start the desired sport mode, and you have two options to do so.
+By pressing the lower left button you will enter the menu, where the first option that appears is "Start training".

 Here you simply press the main button (the central button on the right side) and access the sport mode selection screen.
 Do you want to save a step?
 Well, from the time screen, leave the main button pressed, and you will enter directly into the sport selection.

 At the top you will find all the details you need to know, such as sensor and GPS status.
 If there is no connection to the sensor it will be in red, as it is with the pulse and GPS search, so you should wait until all those icons are in green.

 If what you're going to do is swimOn this screen, you can select the length of the pool with the upper left button.

 The selection of the length can be between the usual options (25m-50m) or enter the length manually.